 • Make One-Time Guest Payments (no login needed)

-• View Current & Past Bills (billing history has been transferred)
+• View Current and Past Bills (billing history has been transferred)

 • Track Usage History (usage data has been transferred)